Email this page | Printer Friendly | Search Site

 4. Died on the day after the day on which such Employee would have attained age 55.

-An Employee is not entitled to waive the Qualified Pre-Retirement Survivor Benefit or select a beneficiary other than the spouse for that benefit.
-The surviving spouse who qualifies will receive this benefit unless the spouse is eligible for and elects the Primary Pre-Retirement Survivor Benefit, and in any case, will receive this benefit upon the expiration of the Primary Pre-Retirement Survivor Benefit if the Qualified Pre-Retirement Survivor Benefit would have continued beyond the expiration of the Primary Pre-Retirement Survivor Benefit.
+8.3.3 No Waiver of QPSA by Employee.
+An Employee is not entitled to waive the Qualified Pre-retirement Survivor Benefit or select a beneficiary other than the spouse for that benefit.
+The surviving spouse who qualifies will receive this benefit unless the spouse is eligible for and elects the Primary Pre-retirement Survivor Benefit, and in any case, will receive this benefit upon the expiration of the Primary Pre-retirement Survivor Benefit if the Qualified Pre-retirement Survivor Benefit would have continued beyond the expiration of the Primary Pre-retirement Survivor Benefit.

 8.4 Lump Sum Death Benefit

-Upon the death, prior to retirement, of an Employee who is vested but who has not yet qualified for Early Retirement, a single Lump Sum Death Benefit of five thousand dollars ($5,000.00) shall be payable to the surviving eligible beneficiary or beneficiaries, if any, of that Employee; provided, however, that no benefit shall be payable under this Article 8.4, if any benefits are payable upon the Employee’s death under Articles 8.2 or 8.3.
+Upon the death, prior to retirement, of an Employee who is vested but who has not yet qualified for Early Retirement, a single Lump Sum Death Benefit of five thousand dollars ($5,000.00) shall be payable to the surviving eligible beneficiary or beneficiaries, if any, of that Employee; provided, however, that no benefit shall be payable under this Article 8.4, if any benefits are payable upon the Employee's death under Articles 8.2 or 8.3, or if the Employee was receiving Disability Retirement Income at the time of death.

 8.5 Cash Out of Benefit Under Articles 8.2 or 8.3